 Between 70% and 80% of your immune system lives in your digestive system.
 Because of this, the health of your gut makes a huge impact on how well your immune system functions when fighting off the common cold or flu.
 In order to make sure it’s in peak condition, focus on eating foods that are known to emphasize gut health.

 Taking probiotics or eating high-probiotic foods can help re-introduce healthy bacteria into your gut, which may be lacking after taking antibiotics, eating a poor diet or high stress.
 Once the bacteria are there, you’ll want to eat other types of foods that help the good bacteria thrive.
 This means cutting back on the simple sugars and focusing on whole grains and leafy greens.

 Smoking is bad for your health in general, but the smoke also does a number on your immune system.
 The smoke and other chemicals in cigarettes undermine basic defenses, making you less effective at fighting off germs.

 Additionally, drinking alcohol can weaken your immune system.
 A glass of wine here and there won’t make you suddenly ill, but excessive drinking can lower the effectiveness of your immunity.

-6. Take immune-boosting supplements
+6. Take immune-protecting supplements

 Studies have shown that people who work out regularly tend to suffer from fewer colds.
 Routine exercise is great for your body and can help strengthen your defenses.
 People who work out more tend to eat healthier, fueling their bodies with lots of nutrients, which can aid in immunity, as well.

 In general, your summer-cold-fighting regimen should include healthy habits that will not only prevent you from getting sick, but also help you feel great year-round.
-Of course, boosting your immune system will also go hand-in-hand with sickness prevention, such as cleaning your home, staying away from sick people and washing your hands.
+Of course, protecting your immune system will also go hand-in-hand with sickness prevention, such as cleaning your home, staying away from sick people and washing your hands.